 The use of bar-models is one of the commonly used approaches in teaching problem solving in the school.
 Through the construction of a pictorial model to represent the known and unknown quantities and their relationships in a problem, students gain better understanding of the problem and are able to apply the appropriate techniques to solve it.

-The Polya’s Problem Solving Techniques is another approach used to help pupils develop thinking routine when solving problem sums.
+The STAR approach is used to help pupils develop thinking routine when solving problem sums.
 This technique comprises of the 4 essential steps of understanding the problem, devising a plan on which heuristics skills to use, carrying out the plan and checking the results.